-Download our cellar and stair safety leaflet below for more information and a useful checklist.
+Download our cellar and stair safety leaflet below for information and a useful checklist.

 Specifics to consider

-- You must ensure deliveries / collections are carried out as safely as possible.
-More information on safe procedures for deliveries and collections is available on the Health and Safety Executive's website.
+You must ensure deliveries and collections are carried out as safely as possible.
+Read about safe procedures for deliveries and collections on the Health and Safety Executive's website.